FDio/vpp/docs/gettingstarted/users/configuring/hugepages.rst

 Huge Pages
 ----------

+VPP requires *hugepages* to run during VPP operation, to manage large pages of memory.
-VPP requires *'hugepages'* to run.
-VPP will overwrite existing hugepage settings when VPP is installed.
+During VPP  installation, VPP will overwrite the existing hugepage settings.
 By default, VPP sets the number of hugepages on a system to 1024 2M hugepages (1G hugepages are no longer supported).
 This is the number of hugepages on the system, not just used by VPP.

-When VPP is installed, the following file is copied to the system and used to apply the hugepage settings on VPP installation and system reboot:
+When VPP is installed, the following configuration file is copied to the system.
+The hugepage settings are applied in the VPP installation and on system reboots.
+To set the hugepage settings, perform the following commands:

 .. code-block:: console